Planning Your Trip to the United States

 - Fall Tuition, Fees, Room and Board

 - All Hendrix College students are required by U.S. law to have health insurance, through a family employee plan, a private insurer or the quality plan offered by the college.
-The school plan is serviced by Consolidated Health Plans and underwritten by Nationwide Life Insurance Company.
+The school plan is serviced by LewerMark and underwritten by the International Medical Group (IMG).
 You may choose to find another health insurance provider, but Hendrix cannot help you with this process.

 7. What to Pack